As a mover myself, I consider this post an extremely sentimental one.

 Angie promotes wellness while also shedding an imperative light on social justice.

-She’s one of my favorite woke yoga instructors around and I love how you can pick up on the passion through her site and Instagram.
+She’s one of my favorite woke yoga instructors around and I love how you can pick up on her passion through her site and Instagram.

 From demystifying myths about yoga instructors being broke to her Tea Talk Tuesdays, you will leave feeling like you can come as you are yet, leave refreshed with knowledge.